music-encoding/guidelines/_guidelines-v4/03-metadata/03-msdesc.md

 {% include desc elem="relationList" %}
 {% include desc elem="extMeta" %}

-Many of these elements are already described in chapter 3.1 {% include link id="fileDesc" %}, especially in 3.1.3 {% include link id="workDesc" %}.
+Many of these elements are already described in chapter 3.1 {% include link id="header" %}, especially in 3.1.3 {% include link id="headerWorkDescription" %}.

 [To do: Add description of the contents of availability, physDesc, and physLoc]